º º º

 Kaname's black brow inclined an inch.
 "And where is that?"

-He chuckled and stepped forward, fearless and provocative than she liked.
+He chuckled and stepped closer, fearless and provocative than she liked.
 She was unhappily startled by the fact that he didn't react to her threatening his royal heir-maker apparatus.
 Men often treasured their jewels.
-Why didn't Kaname?
-Did he prefer sexual torture?
+Why didn't Kaname, did he prefer sexual torture?

-She inched calculatingly back, and he bore into her face fast.
-"Yuuki," He whispered, searching her moon-glistening eyes with a smile.
+She inched calculatingly back and he bore into her face fast.
+"Yuki," He searched her moon-glistening eyes with a smile.
 "We both know why you're trying exasperatingly hard to take control of the situation here.
 You can't face the truth.
 Don't you find it fascinating you wanted to find me?"

 She clenched her eyes and twisted her face away.
 Play nice.
 Remember to play nice.
 Future king, important person.